nash4comp/TheFam/README.md

 ### User types
 There are three user types.
 - **The Angel**
     - The Angel represents a user whose parents are not worried at all.
 This child has never (as far as their parents are concerned) broken a single rule.
 They already have a five-year plan in place and a roadmap which is guaranteed to get them into Harvard.
-The Angel is the child who would set up their own FAM account so they can monitor their expenses.
+The Angel is the child who would set up their own FAM account, so they can monitor their expenses.
     - This user type:
         - Gets a notification if they exceed more than 90% of a budget.
         - Gets politely notified if they exceed a budget category.